Graveyard (band): History

 Graveyard was featured on Rolling Stone's Fricke's Picks for their first ever US gig at SXSW.
 After SXSW, Graveyard toured with label mates Witch.
 In the fall of 2008 Graveyard toured with Witchcraft and then Clutch.
 In 2009 they toured with the rock band CKY.
 Graveyard released their second album in spring of 2011.
 In 2013, they toured Europe with Soundgarden.
 In October 2014, the band announced that bass player and co-founder Rikard Edlund was leaving the band to "pursue other musical ventures".

-In September 2015, the band released Innocence & Decadence full-length album through Nuclear Blast.
-On their official Facebook page, Joakim Nilsson announced that Graveyard are working on dates for a worldwide tour: "We're excited to visit new places, where we haven't been before.
-I always wanted to play Japan, Brazil, a little bit more of Eastern Europe, especially Ukraine, where my cousin lives.
-Andy we're coming!"
-According to Nilsson's interview for Terrorizer magazine, his cousin is Ukrainian underground musician Andrii Tatarenko.
+In September 2015, the band released the full-length album Innocence & Decadence through Nuclear Blast.

-On 23 September 2016, the band announced they had broken up, citing, "all so classic reasons."
-Graveyard announced their reunion on 26 January 2017, with a new drummer as drummer Axel Sjöberg decided to stay with his new band.
-On 18 December 2017, the band announced on its Facebook page that they were working on a new album.
-On 22 March 2018, the band announced that the album is called Peace.
-It was released on 25 May 2018.
+In September 2016, the band announced they had broken up, citing, "all so classic reasons."
+Graveyard announced their reunion in January 2017, with a new drummer as drummer Axel Sjöberg decided to stay with his new band.
+A new album titled Peace was released on 25 May 2018.